open-telemetry/opentelemetry.io/content/en/docs/collector/getting-started.md

 weight: 1
 ---

-The OpenTelemetry Collector listens to [traces](/docs/concepts/signals/traces/), [metrics](/docs/concepts/signals/metrics/) and [logs](/docs/concepts/signals/logs/), processes the telemetry, and exports it to a wide variety of observability backends using its components.
+The OpenTelemetry Collector receives [traces](/docs/concepts/signals/traces/), [metrics](/docs/concepts/signals/metrics/) and [logs](/docs/concepts/signals/logs/), processes the telemetry, and exports it to a wide variety of observability backends using its components.
 For a conceptual